liam-wiltshire/talks/postgres/content.md

 # Partial Indexes

 - Indexes can be defined that are only created for rows that meet a certain condition
-- For example, if you had a table that used soft delets, then you could index *only* non-deleted rows
+- For example, if you had a table that used soft deletes, then you could index *only* non-deleted rows

 ---